fox20431/spotify-font-style-fix/README.md

-This is a temper monker script to fix the spotify web font error.
+This is a tampermonkey script to fix the spotify web font style.